turnerud/turnerud.github.io/index.md

 ---
 layout: default
 ---
+Welcome!
+My name is Simon Turner, and I'm a senior Computer Science major at the University of Dallas.
+Starting in Spring 2025, I will begin my MS in Cybersecurity.
 I've included a link for each project that will lead you to my code, documentation, and video demos (if applicable).

 # Cybersecurity

 These are all of my projects that pertain to cybersecurity.

 ## Home Lab Projects